MoeinAbtahi/WALL/README.md

      - **Revision Coverage**: Shows the percentage of issues resolved in the revised file.

 5. **Prepare for Final Submission**:
+   - In this version of WALL, test cases are now validated, and a human reviewer is included in the process to ensure that changes are correctly implemented.
-   - Based on the comparison and metrics, users can validate whether the revisions meet quality standards and proceed with finalizing the updated code.
+   - Based on the comparison results and evaluation metrics, users can confirm that the revisions meet quality standards before finalizing the updated code.